-- Gaussian can be considered as a model where the feature vectors for a given class are continuous-valued, randomly corrupted versions of a single typical or prototype vector. - Some properties of the Gaussian: - Analytically tractable - Completely specified by the 1st and 2nd moments - Has the maximum entropy of all distributions with a given mean and variance - Many processes are asymptotically Gaussian (Central Limit Theorem) - Uncorrelatedness implies independence
+- Gaussian can be considered as a model where the feature vectors for a given class are continuous-valued, randomly corrupted versions of a single typical or prototype vector. - ▶ Some properties of the Gaussian: - Analytically tractable. - Completely specified by the 1st and 2nd moments. - Has the maximum entropy of all distributions with a given mean and variance. - Many processes are asymptotically Gaussian (Central Limit Theorem). - Linear transformations of a Gaussian are also Gaussian. - Uncorrelatedness implies independence.